Vibestrate

 The local dashboard for inspecting runs, approving gates, reading diffs, and steering the orchestrator.

 Mission Control is Vibestrate’s web UI.
-It’s served by a Fastify process started on demand - fully local, never connected to a remote backend.
+A Fastify process serves it on demand, starting only when you ask for it.
+It’s fully local and never connects to a remote backend.

 Start it